 - Certified Instructor Benefits

-Whether you are interesting in teaching children, teens, or adults, or all ages, your first steps, if you have not done this already, are to sign up for our free educational e-newsletter and purchase The Kidpower Book for Caring Adults, which provides an important foundation for anyone who wishes to become involved with our organization even if you are planning to work with teens and adults rather than children.
+Whether you are interesting in teaching children, teens, or adults, or all ages, your first steps, if you have not done this already, are to sign up for our free educational e-newsletter and purchase and read The Kidpower Book for Caring Adults, which provides an in-depth guide to personal safety, self-protection, confidence, and advocacy skills for young people.

 - If you are in California, you can become an instructor as part of the California Regional Center.
 Please read all the information below and then contact us to begin the application process.

-- If you are not in California, but you are close to one of our Established Centers, please read the information below and then contact your local Center Director.
+- If you are not in California, but you are in the service area of one of our Established Centers, please read the information below and then contact your local Center Director.
 To check if you are close to an Established Center, please look at our Locations page.
 Note: How close to a center you need to be to become part of the center varies.
-If you are within 2-3 hours driving distance of a center, please contact them first.
+If you are within 3 hours driving distance of a center, please contact them first.

-- If you are not close to an Established Center and you do not live in California, please read all the information on this page as well as the Center Development page and then contact us in the central office.
+- If you are not in an area served by an Established Center and you do not live in California, you will either need to set up a Center or establish an Authorized Agency Provider agreement to become authorized to organize and teach workshops in your community.
+Please read all the information on this page as well as the Center Development page and then contact us in the central office.

 NOTE: Centers are independently run though they all operate under the auspices and support of the Kidpower Teenpower Fullpower International Central Office.
 Centers may have some variation in the specific process they use to certify an instructor, though they will all follow these general phases.